resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

       }

-// get the scale for sealevel rise
+// get the scale for sea level rise

 var scale = sealevel_05m.projection().nominalScale().getInfo()

-// write a function that checks if airports are being effected by sealevel rise , 0.5m function checkIfAffected_05m( airport ) {
+// write a function that checks if airports are being effected by sea level rise , 0.5m function checkIfAffected_05m( airport ) {

  // check if there are any 0.5 m sea level rise pixels within the airport buffered area